ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

     Ansible (the package)
         A software package (Python, deb, rpm, and so on) that contains ansible-core and a select group of collections.
 Playbooks that worked with Ansible 2.9 should still work with the Ansible 2.10 package.
 See the :file:`ansible-<version>.build` file in the release-specific directory at  `ansible-build-data <https://github.com/ansible-community/ansible-build-data>`_ for a list of collections included in Ansible, as well as the included ``ansible-core`` version.

+    ansible-base
+        Used only for 2.10.
+The installable package (RPM/Python/Deb package) generated from the `ansible/ansible repository <https://github.com/ansible/ansible>`_.
+See ``ansible-core``.

     ansible-core
-        New for 2.10.
+        Name used starting with 2.11.
 The installable package (RPM/Python/Deb package) generated from the `ansible/ansible repository <https://github.com/ansible/ansible>`_.
 Contains the command-line tools and the code for basic features and functions, such as copying module code to managed nodes.
 The ``ansible-core`` package includes a few modules and plugins and allows you to add others by installing collections.

     Ansible Galaxy
         An `online resource <galaxy.ansible.com>`_ for finding and sharing Ansible community content.
 Also, the command-line utility that lets users install individual Ansible Collections, for example`` ansible-galaxy install community.crypto``.